CakeML/cakeml/basis/README.md

 Module about the option tyoe.

 [PrettyPrinterProgScript.sml](PrettyPrinterProgScript.sml):
-Module providing various functions that can be used to efficiently pretty-print values of different types.
+Module providing pretty-printer implementation, and setup of the global builtin pretty-printer functions.

 [RatProgScript.sml](RatProgScript.sml):
 Module for computing over the rational numbers.